Wapitiii/xiaomi-mi-watch-lite-custom-watchface/README.md

 - 6. Wait for automatically pair.
 - 7. Tap on "Additional Settings"
 - 8. Tap on "Watch face laboratory"
-- 9. Enter this path into the text box "/storage/emulated/0/Download/watchface.bin"
+- 9. Enter this path into the text box "/storage/emulated/0/Download/watchface.bin" (You can also change the location if you want)
 - 10. Then press "Done"

 After that it should upload that specific watchface on your Xiaomi Mi Watch Lite.